appseconnect/docs/_posts/Deployment/Transactional Stores/2018-11-21-hana-plugin-installation.md

     plugins:
         title: "Hana"
         icon: fa fa-deployment
-        weight: 7
+        weight: 8
         identifier: hanaplugin
 ---

+Working with SAP HANA Database requires SAP HANA Plugin that needs to be installed in the agent.
-This Document provides you the process of installing the SAP HANA Database Plugin in your System and how to use plugin in the adapter.
+The Plugin can be downloaded from the AEC Portal itself.
+This section of the document provides you the detailed instructions on the process of installing the SAP HANA Database Plugin in your System and how to use plugin in the adapter.

 ## Prerequisites
 1. SAP HANA Database installed in the system.